Cycling around Mauritius: in the footsteps of the dodo

 From Mahebourg to Trou d'Eau Douce

-Along a beautiful and quiet road we cycle to Trou d'Eau Douce, where, contrary to what the name would suggest, we have to save water when showering***.
+Along a beautiful and quiet road we cycle to Trou d'Eau Douce, where, contrary to what the name would suggest, we have to save water in the bathroom.
 According to the sympathetic landlord it hasn't rained much lately.
 Strange, because on the way we saw many perfectly green golf courses, apparently there is plenty of water for those!
 We interrupted our trip with a walking excursion through the Vallée de Ferney, which was easy and interesting.

 There are also a number of not-to-be-missed VOC attractions to admire in this area: the Frederik Hendrik fortress with a small and interesting museum, the Dutch-French cemetery and the Dutch Landing Monument on the spot where Wijbrand van Warwijck came ashore in 1598 to supply his ships.
 The VOC sights are easy to combine into a cycling trip from Mahebourg.